RajatJangra2653/dp-420-cosmos-db-dev/labintro.md

-# Getting Started with Your DP-420: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB Workshop
+# Developing Cloud-Native Applications Using Microsoft Azure Cosmos DB

 Welcome to your DP-420: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB workshop!
 We've prepared a seamless environment is designed to facilitate hands-on learning and exploration of Microsoft Azure Cosmos DB for building cloud-native applications.
 Let's begin by making the most of this experience: